shimaore/astonishing-competition/aggregation.coffee.md

               ok = false
               yield sleep Math.random 50

-But the billing rules may not modify values in the original, rated CDR.
+The billing rules may not modify values in the original, rated CDR, nor the copy we send back.

-        for own k,v of working_cdr when k[0] isnt '_'
+        for own k,v of @working_cdr when k[0] isnt '_'
           cdr[k] = v
         cdr.counters = counters
         cdr